JohnReid/HAIS/README.md

 ### Tests

-The tests that are working include:
+The tests that appear to be working include:

   - `test-hmc`: a simple test of the HMC implementation
   - `test-hais-log-gamma`: a simple test to sample from and calculate the log normaliser of an unnormalised log-Gamma distribution.

-Planned tests that are not working include:
+Planned tests that are not implemented or working yet include:

   - Versions of the working tests for higher dimensionsal distributions.
   - Tests to calculate marginal likelihoods for latent variable models.